MekaelWasti/CSCI-2020U---Group-Project/README.md

 **THE JAR IS AVAILABLE IN THE RELEASE SECTION ON THE MAIN PAGE OF THIS REPO TO THE RIGHT**

-REPO TO CHAT PROGRAM FOR THIS PROJECT: https://github.com/MekaelWasti/Java-Chat-Server-PRISM
+REPO TO SERVER PROGRAM FOR THIS PROJECT: https://github.com/MekaelWasti/Java-Chat-Server-PRISM

 ## Description